"I'd rather prep 16 years too early than 16 minutes too late." Strategic Relocation Ecuador: https://linktr.ee/journeymanjackecuador

 to explain the little bit we knew about the situation in the U.S.

 There were loud gasps and stares of disbelief.
-The captain informed
+The captain informed passengers that Ground control in Gander told us to stay put.

 The Canadian Government was in charge of our situation and no

-allowed to come near any of the air crafts.
+one was allowed to get off the aircraft.
+No one on the ground was allowed to come near any of the air crafts.
 Only airport police would come around periodically, look us over and go on to the next airplane.
 In the next hour or so more planes landed and Gander ended up with 53 airplanes from all over the world, 27 of which were U.S. commercial jets.

-radio and for the first time we learned that airplanes were flown into the World Trade Center in New York and into the Pentagon in DC.
+Meanwhile, bits of news started to come in over the aircraft radio and for the first time we learned that airplanes were flown into the World Trade Center in New York and into the Pentagon in DC.
 People were trying to use their cell phones, but were unable to connect due to a different cell system in Canada .
 Some did get through, but were only able to get to the Canadian operator who would tell them that the lines to the U.S. were either blocked or jammed.

-Trade Center buildings had collapsed and that a fourth hijacking hadresulted in a crash.
+Sometime in the evening the news filtered to us that the World Trade Center buildings had collapsed and that a fourth hijacking hadresulted in a crash.
 By now the passengers were emotionally and physically exhausted, not to mention frightened, but everyone stayed amazingly calm.
 We had only to look out the window at the 52 other stranded aircraft to realize that we were not the only ones in this predicament.

 We had been told earlier that they would be allowing people off